Travel story: Babu and Bibi in Kenya

 On honeymoon to Kenya: unforgettable

-A man in a purple shirt feeds a giraffe from a wooden platform in Kenya, with trees and a fire extinguisher visible in the background—a perfect moment while travelling through Africa.
+A man with a backpack feeds a giraffe from a wooden platform at an outdoor wildlife enclosure, surrounded by trees and a fire extinguisher mounted on a post nearby.

 Our honeymoon had to be adventurous, breathtaking, and unforgettable.
 Earlier this year, Nadine was recommended to check out Charlie’s Travels by a colleague.
 After our first Skype meeting with Charlie & Hendrik, we were immediately sold on the idea of going to Kenya.
 To this day, we have no regrets.
 Want to know why this trip was AMAZING in one word?
 Read on below!